Positroid Links and Braid varieties: Positroid Braids and Equivalences

-\begin{definition}[Juggling Braid] Let $f:\Z\lr\Z$ be a $k$-bounded affine permutation of size $n$, and consider the $k$ values $(i_1,\ldots,i_k)$ of $i$ such that $n< f(i)\le 2n$.
-The juggling braid $J_k(f)$ associated to $f$ is defined by the tangle diagram obtained by considering the union of the arcs $A_{i_1},\ldots,A_{i_k}\sse\R^2$ in the juggling diagram associated to $f$, declaring all crossings between these arcs to be {\it positive}, and smooth the intersections of the arcs with the $x$-axis, according to the local models in Figure \ref{fig:JugglingBraid}. $\Box$ \end{definition}
+\begin{definition}[Juggling Braid] Let $f: \Z\lr\Z$ be a $k$-bounded affine permutation of size $n$, and consider the juggling diagram for $f$ as defined above, which is the union of all the arcs of non-zero radius among $A_{1}, \dots, A_{n}$ oriented in the counterclockwise direction.
+By definition, the juggling braid $J_k(f)$ is the braid defined by this tangle, declaring all the crossings between these arcs to be positive and smoothing the intersections with the $x$-axis according to the local models depicted in Figure \ref{fig:JugglingBraid}. \end{definition}

+\begin{remark} Let us comment on the number of strands of $J_k(f)$, as well as their labeling.
+Note that the elements $i_1, \dots, i_k$ satisfying $f(i_k) > n$ are precisely those points which are \emph{not} the leftmost point of an arc in the juggling diagram of $f$.
+We thus have $k$ strands and with initial points $i_1, \dots, i_k$.
+We label the strands so that the $j$-th strand is precisely the strand whose initial point is $i_{k-j+1}$. \end{remark}

+To see that $J_k(f)$ has precisely $k$ strands we can alternatively think of a juggler with $k$ balls and think of the arcs in $J_k(f)$ as being the trajectories for these balls while being juggled.
+Here $x$ denotes the time coordinate and $y$ denotes the height of a ball.
+This implies the following simple fact:

+\begin{prop} Each vertical line with non-integer coordinate intersects $J_k(f)$ in at most $k$ arcs, which correspond to distinct strands of the juggling braid. $\Box$ \end{prop}

+\begin{example} The following will be our running example.
+Consider the $4$-bounded affine permutation of rank $6$, $f = [4,6,7,9,11,8]$.
+The juggling diagram of $f$ is as follows: